 - Taiwanese Phone Number

-If you don’t already have a Taiwan SIM card, see the SIM Card page.
+If you don’t already have a Taiwan SIM card, please visit my SIM Card page.

 Most bike stations have a kiosk.